R/plotHazardRatio.R, R/plot_methods.R, R/utils.R

 returned.

-This function has only been thoroughly tested for family="glm"
+This function has only been thoroughly tested for family="glm".
+If

 the user wants more customized plot aesthetics, we recommend saving the